Saafke/dance-fitness/README.md

 #### Visualise results

 If we want to visualise the results, we need to render them.
 The following script will render the 3D meshes (or skeletons) via a weak-perspective camera model.
-Execute the following command:
+Execute the following command, specifying the desired height and width of the rendered images (recommended to use the same resolution as the input image or video):

-`$ python render.py`
+`$ python render.py --width 1920 --height 1080`

 The above code renders independent videos for each method.
 To combine the videos into a single view: